pytroll/satpy/doc/source/dev_guide/plugins.rst

 ================================================
- Adding new functionnality to Satpy via plugins
+ Adding new functionality to Satpy via plugins
 ================================================

 .. warning::